lewie9021/appdriver/docs/api/element/tap.md

 #### Examples

-Perfom simple tap gesture at coordinate (0, 0), relative to the element location:
+Perform simple tap gesture at coordinate (0, 0), relative to the element location:

 ```javascript
 (async () => {